Identity Governance and Administration: Using IGA for Security and Compliance

 Align with Regulatory Compliance

-Several regulations and standards support the implementation of IGA practices.
-Some notable ones include:
+Most of the common regulations and standards support the implementation of IGA practices, including:

 1. General Data Protection Regulation (GDPR): GDPR is a comprehensive regulation governing the privacy and protection of personal data for individuals within the European Union (EU).
 It emphasizes the need for organizations to implement appropriate security measures, including robust governance, to protect personal data and ensure proper access to it.